Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 ![Installed software chart](/_books/servicemanager-user-guide/asset-management/images/sam-install-chart.png)

 The chart at the top of the page gives you a breakdown of the installed software by  product and the number of installations.
-The chart is interactive, so you can click on a specific product to view the [Software Product Details](#software-product-details).
+The chart is interactive, so you can select a specific product to view the [Software Product Details](#software-product-details).

 ### Installed software list

 The list below the chart gives you a breakdown of the installed software by product, vendor, version, and the number of installs.
-You can click on a specific product to view the [Software Product Details](#software-product-details).
+You can select a specific product to view the [Software Product Details](#software-product-details).

 ### Software product details

-When you click on a specific product from either the chart or the list, you can view more details about that product in the right-hand side panel.
+When you select a specific product from either the chart or the list, you can view more details about that product in the right-hand side panel.
 This includes the vendor, version, and the devices it is installed on.
 You can also view any matching software assets that are held in the Service Manager asset repository for that product.

 ![Software product details](/_books/servicemanager-user-guide/asset-management/images/sam-product-information.png)

 #### Installed On

 The **Installed On** section shows the devices that the software product is installed on.
 This information is pulled through from the **Installed Software Information** section on the asset record that has the software product installed.
-You can click on a specific asset to view the full asset record.
+You can select a specific asset to view the full asset record.

 When viewing an asset record that has software products installed, an Installed Software list will be displayed.